JaymeFM/JaymeFM/README.md

 My name is Jayme and I am just your average 18 year old programmer excited to learn as much as possible.
 I hope you enjoy my GitHub!
 If you do, drop a follow/star!

 ## My Occupation
-I am currently doing an internship at a company that makes 3D configurators using three.js.
+I am currently working at a company that makes 3D configurators using three.js.

 ## My Languages
 [![Lua](https://img.shields.io/badge/lua-%232C2D72.svg?style=for-the-badge&logo=lua&logoColor=white)](https://bit.ly/Lua-JaymeFM)